bsncubed/bookstack-static-site/README.md

-# Book to Static Site
+# Bookstack Book to Static Site

 This script will export all chapters and pages within a given book to a folder of basic HTML and image files which could act as a static site.